Meet the Executive team

 He has presented at various international conferences and has experience in the med-tech space, having founded a symptom-tracking software startup, Mobius.
 Additionally, Dr. Smith is actively involved in medicolegal case reviews with several law firms.

-BMed, MMed, FRANZCR Tim Dickson gained his medical degree from The University of Newcastle in 2004 and completed his internship and basic training at the John Hunter Hospital, Newcastle.
+Dr Tim Dickson gained his medical degree from The University of Newcastle in 2004 and completed his internship and basic training at the John Hunter Hospital, Newcastle.
 He also spent two years as an unaccredited orthopaedic registrar for the Hunter New England Health Service and two years as an accredited orthopaedic registrar on the Queensland Orthopaedic training scheme.
 Tim ultimately switched career paths to Radiology and relocated to Melbourne where he completed his radiology training at The Alfred Hospital in 2015 followed by an MRI, musculoskeletal imaging and intervention fellowship with Dr George Koulouris in East Melbourne.
-Tim currently works in private practice in East Melbourne focusing on musculoskeletal imaging and intervention as well as holding a visiting medical officer position at the Alfred Hospital in MR imaging.
-Tim has presented at previous AMSIG meetings and was the co-convener for the most recent AMSIG ASM in Melbourne 2017.

 The Education Subcommittee is composed of AMSIG members appointed by the AMSIG Executive.
 Its role is to assist with planning future events and educational material at the request of the executive.
 This includes assisting with the appointment of conveners and suggesting themes and speakers for meetings that AMSIG hosts or with which the organisation is involved, such as the Annual Scientific Meeting and International Intersociety Meetings.
 Members of the Executive may also sit on the subcommittee when required.